Exponential Resolution Lower Bounds for Weak Pigeonhole Principle and Perfect Matching Formulas over Sparse Graphs: Lower Bounds for Perfect Matching Principle Formulas

 The analogue of above lemma in \cite{Razborov04ResolutionLowerBoundsPM} is Claim 19.
-The main difference is that in our setting property~\ref{item:clause-l} does not always hold for all vertices in the graph while in Razborov's setting the corresponding property always holds.
+The main difference is that in our setting Property~\ref{item:clause-l} does not always hold for all vertices in the graph while in Razborov's setting the corresponding property always holds.

-In order to argue that this error set $\Vbad{C}$ is small, we need $G$ to be a good expander.
-To this end we use the following claim which states that if for a fixed clause $C$ there are many vertices $v \in \Vl$ such that $\setsize{\neigh[C]{v} \cap \Vh}$ does not behave as expected, then, by expansion, we can find a large set of vertices $\Vbad[\star]{C}$ whose clause-neighbourhood in $\Vh$ (\ie the set $\neigh[C]{\Vbad[\star]{C}} \cap \Vh$) deviates from its expected size.
+The following is an auxiliary claim used to argue Property~\ref{item:badset}, that is, that the error set $\Vbad{C}$ is small.
+The claim states that if $G$ is a good expander and for a fixed clause $C$ there are many vertices $v \in \Vl$ such that $\setsize{\neigh[C]{v} \cap \Vh}$ does not behave as expected, then there is a large set of vertices $\Vbad[\star]{C}$ whose clause-neighbourhood in $\Vh$ (\ie the set $\neigh[C]{\Vbad[\star]{C}} \cap \Vh$) deviates from its expected size.

 \begin{claim} Let $G=( \Vl \disjointunion \Vr, E)$ be an $(r, \GdegMax, \left(1 - 2\diff \right)\GdegMax)$-boundary expander.
 Fix any partition $V(G) = \Vp \disjointunion \Vh$ and any clause $C$.
 Let

 If $\setsize{ \Vbad{C} } > w_0/8$, then there is a set of vertices $\Vbad[\star]{C} \subseteq \Vbad{C}$, with $\setsize{ \Vbad[\star]{C} } = w_0/16$, such that